-- Issue up to \$69 million through NOFA Round 30. - Underwrite and execute loan agreements for 10 projects. - Begin or continue construction of 1,500 housing units. - Receive Certificates of Occupancy for 750 housing units.
+- Issue up to \$69 million through NOFA Round 30. - Underwrite and execute loan agreements for 10 projects. - Begin or continue construction of 1,500 housing units.

 HOME INVESTMENT PARTNERSHIPS PROGRAM (HOME)

 Mission: Provide for the planning, management, administration, and oversight of Federal HOME funds awarded as loans for eligible costs for the pre-development, acquisition, construction, renovation, and/or permanent financing of affordable and special needs multi- and single-family housing units, and for down payment assistance for first-time homebuyers.